Alexander del Mar: Biography

 He ran under Horace Greeley's ticket for Secretary of the Treasury during the 1872 United States presidential election.
 The coalition between the Democrats and Greeley's Liberal Republican Party was soundly defeated, and the LRP ceased to exist shortly after.
 In the same year Del Mar represented the United States at the international monetary congress in St. Petersburg, Russia.

 In 1877, Del Mar was appointed mining commissioner to the U.S. Monetary Commission.
 This commission was created by Congress in 1876 when it discovered the subterfuge that led to the Panic of 1873.
 It was charged to investigate:

 Although the commission reported unfavourably on the switch to the de facto gold standard and recommended a return to silver, gold's status as a reserve currency was to remain unchallenged until the 1930s.

 In 1878, Del Mar was appointed as clerk to the United States House Committee on Expenditures in the Navy Department.

 In 1878, Del Mar also wrote a series of letters under the Chinese pseudonym "Kwang Chang Ling" in the San Francisco Argonaut journal.
 The letters warned Californians, and the broader United States, that China had the potential to rise as an economic giant.
 Del Mar, as Kwang Chang Ling, argued that excluding cheap Chinese labor to protect American wages and lessen unemployment would do little to protect American laborers in the long term, for China's labor force would continue to pose a global economic threat despite national policies.
 Del Mar's writings are the first known attempt to use Free Trade rhetoric as a solution to the "Chinese Question" and to counter anti-Chinese attitudes that led to the 1882 Chinese Exclusion Act.

 In 1879, he published his History of the Precious Metals, the labor of twenty-two years of research during his own free time.
 From 1880 onwards, he mainly devoted his professional career to writing.

 In 1881, he published A History of Money in Ancient States, in 1885 Money and Civilization, in 1889 The Science of Money, in 1895, A History of Monetary Systems in Modern States, in 1899 A History of Monetary Crimes, in 1900 A History of Money in America, in 1903 A History of Monetary Systems of France.
-Del Mar also published several archaeological treatises of great interest.
+Del Mar also published several archaeological treatises.

 Del Mar was the New York state chairman of the Silver Party, and spoke at its 1896 Chicago meeting in support of William Jennings Bryan.

 He was editor-in-chief of the American Banker, 1905–1906.

-Alexander del Mar died at his daughter's home in Little Falls, New Jersey on July 1, 1926, at the age of ninety.
+Alexander del Mar died at his daughter's home in Little Falls, New Jersey on July 1, 1926, at the age of 89.
 Upon his death, he donated his private library of 15,000 volumes to the American Bankers Association.